hrmcardle0/k8s-security-examples/Kind/README.md

-# Kind
+# kind

-Kind is a local K8s environment that runs on top of docker, allowing the testing of K8s resources on your local machine.
+kind is a local K8s environment that runs on top of docker, allowing the testing of K8s resources on your local machine.

 For detailed instructions, visit the [official Kind documentation](https://kind.sigs.k8s.io/docs/user/quick-start/#installation).